|

 medic and rifleman, Army; of Milford, Conn.

-He served in the 115th Infantry and saw action in northern France, the Rhineland and Central
+He served in the 115th Infantry and saw action in

 Europe.
-He received the Good Conduct and Victory medals, the American Theater Campaign
+He received the Good Conduct and Victory

-Ribbon and the European-African-Middle Eastern Theater Campaign Ribbon.
+the European-African-Middle Eastern Theater

 |